-- 6. Are there specific legal or procedural requirements instituted by the State to address the issue of the safety of youth inspectors during all aspects of the Synar inspection process?
+6. Are there specific legal or procedural requirements instituted by the State to address the issue of the safety of youth inspectors during all aspects of the Synar inspection process? a.
+Legal \( \sum \text{Yes} \) No (If Yes, please describe.)
 O.C.G.A.
-16-12-175 states that inspections must be done under the supervision of a Department of Revenue agent/adult supervisor.
+16-12-175 states that inspections must be done under the supervision of a Department of Revenue agent/adult supervisor. b.
+Procedural Georgia takes every precaution to ensure that its youth inspectors are safe and well trained.

-b.
-Procedural Yes No (If Yes, please describe.)

-Georgia takes every precaution to ensure that its youth inspectors are safe and well trained.
 No youth inspector is to be unaccompanied by an adult supervisor at any time during the inspection.
 The adult inspector will leave the retail location after the youth inspector to ensure safety.
 At no time shall the youth inspector present identification nor shall the inspector in any way misrepresent his/her age.
 All records are confidential and youth inspectors are assigned identification numbers to be utilized on documents.

-7. Are there any other legal or procedural requirements the State has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)?

-a.
-Legal Yes No (If Yes, please describe.)
+7. 7.
+Are there any other legal or procedural requirements the State has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)? a.
+Legal \( \sum \text{Yes} \) \( \sum \text{No} \) (If Yes, please describe.)
 Under O.C.G.A.
+Title 16, Chapter 12, Sections 170-175: The state rev commissioner, acting through special agents or enforcement, shall ann random, unannounced inspections at locations where tobacco products distributed to ensure compliance with this article.
+Persons under the a be enlisted to test compliance with this article; provided, however, that may be used to test compliance with this article only if the testing is counder the direct supervision of such special agents or enforcement office.
+Under O.C.G.A.
 Title 16, Chapter 12, Sections 170-175: The state revenue commissioner, acting through special agents or enforcement, shall annually conduct random, unannounced inspections at locations where tobacco products are sold or distributed to ensure compliance with this article.
-Persons under the age of 18 may be enlisted to test compliance with this article; provided, however, that such persons may be used to test compliance with this article only if the testing is conducted under the direct supervision of such special agents or enforcement officers, and written parental consent has been provided.
+Persons under the age of 18 may be enlisted to test compliance with this article; provided, however, that such persons may be used to test compliance with this article only if the testing is conducted under the direct supervision of such special agents or enforcement officers, and written parental consent has been provided. b.
+Procedural Georgia utilized the SAMHSA/CSAP model, Teens Taking Action, A Guide to Conducting Tobacco Compliance Checks.

-b.
-Procedural Yes No (If Yes, please describe.)

-Georgia utilized the SAMHSA/CSAP model, Teens Taking Action, A Guide to Conducting Tobacco Compliance Checks.
 Orientation and training are inclusive of a Synar Amendment overview, the basis for conducting the inspection survey and the roles and responsibilities that both the youth and the adults will have in conducting the survey.
 Training includes role-playing scenarios.
 Emphasis is placed on youth inspector and adult supervisor safety concerns.
 As part of the training, adults and youth receive instructions on what to do if a location is determined not to be safe.
 In such cases, the inspection report is to be completed, specifying the reason the tobacco compliance inspection did not occur.
 Another major training component focuses on how to fill out the tobacco compliance survey reporting form properly with all pertinent information entered completely.
-Inspections are generally done during daylight hours primarily during the summer months.
+Inspections are generally done during daylight hours primarily during the summer months